Attention Turns to Wood

 Day 2 – Great Interest

-Day 2 of the regeneration; Peter Stell and Ken Newsholme from Pudsey Landscaping, are hard at work with their strimmers – not quite as picturesque, maybe, as the large scythes that used to be used for such a job !! … Continue reading
+Day 2 of the regeneration; Peter Stell and Ken Newsholme from Pudsey Landscaping, are hard at work with their strimmers – not quite as picturesque, maybe, as the large scythes that used to be used for such a job !!
+The first task is cutting down the clumpy grass, a feature of land used by ‘many dogs’, clearing the entrances, and making the paths wider and more visible, so they don’t turn into muddy tracks with the wetter weather.
+Continue reading